Columbia Military Divorce Lawyer

 Many people are familiar with the 10/10/50 rule.
 If the marriage lasted at least ten years and the servicemember spouse has at least ten years of service, the other spouse is entitled to 50 percent of the retirement account.
 In a civilian divorce, there is some flexibility here.
 But the 10/10/50 rule is rather ironclad, in most cases.

 The other spouse may still be entitled to some portion of the account even if the 10/10 part of the rule does not apply.
 However, the government will not divide the account.
 The litigants must come up with alternative solutions, and these solutions can sometimes have substantial tax consequences.
 Everything must be fully accounted for.

 Contact an Assertive Columbia Military Divorce Lawyer

 Military divorces can be quite intricate.
 For a free consultation with an experienced miltary divorce lawyer in Columbia, contact the Law Offices of Todd K. Mohink, P.A.
-We routinely handle cases in Hudson County and nearby jurisdictions.
+We routinely handle cases in Howard County and nearby jurisdictions.